 What is Sports Bike?

 A Sports bike is a type of motorcycle which falls under the performance-bike segment.
 The manufacturers optimize the sports bikes for acceleration (pick-up), speed, braking, and cornering abilities.
-However, these performance parameters come at the cost of comfort and fuel economy as compared to other motorcycles.
+However, these performance parameters come at the cost of comfort and fuel economy compared to other motorcycles.
 So, generally, most of the Sports motorcycles around the world have varying sizes and prices than other bikes.

 Design of a Sports Bike:

 Traditionally, Sports bikes have narrow and hard seats.
 In these bikes, the riding position allows the feet to rest at the rear while the hands bend in the elbows.
 Thus, it forces the rider to lean forward; as if virtually sleeping on the bike.
 This helps to reduce the aerodynamic drag.
 So, the spine remains bent forwards while riding a sports bike.
 The cornering ability in these is immense because of the low center of gravity and low ground clearance.
-Hence, the sports bikes are designed to use for a short distance but at high-speed such as during the racing events.
+Hence, the sports bikes are designed to use for a short distance but at high-speed such as during racing events.

-Furthermore, the sports bike features low and narrow handlebars which provide an awkward riding posture.
+Furthermore, the sports bike features low and narrow handlebars, which provide an awkward riding posture.
 It does not provide comfort to the rider.
 The footpegs are placed at the rear near the exhaust or the rear mono-shock.
 Hence, they are very close to the rider’s body.
-While cornering, the rider has to lean sharply; almost touching the knees to the ground.
+While cornering, the rider has to lean sharply, almost touching the knees to the ground.
 Thus, it further reduces the riding comfort.

 Sports-bikes are good to ride when ridden at high speeds.
 However, riding for long periods at high speeds can cause exhaustion and discomfort.
-Riding the bike with the bent hands causes strain on the forearm muscles.
+Riding the bike with bent hands causes strain on the forearm muscles.
 Additionally, the legs and thigh muscles often experience cramps after a few hours of riding.

 Characteristics of a Sports Bike:

 Sports bikes are the ones which most people use for short-distance or in the sporting event/racing.
 The distance ranges from 70 km to 200 km or so in a day.
-They feature a high-revving & smooth engine which makes the sports bikes sprint faster than other types of bikes.
+They feature a high-revving & smooth engine, which makes the sports bikes sprint faster than other types of bikes.

 Watch Kawasaki Ninja H2R Breaking World Record 400 km/h in 26 sec:

-Other safety features comprise of stiffer trellis frame, slipper clutch, soft-compound tires, and a mono-shock rear suspension for more agility and dynamic response.
+Other safety features comprise a stiffer trellis frame, slipper clutch, soft-compound tires, and a mono-shock rear suspension for more agility and dynamic response.
 Some modern Sports bikes offer Dual, semi-floating 330 mm discs with four-piston calipers for efficient braking.
 Some manufacturers even provide special features such as the quick-shifter, bank-angle sensor, and a super-charger.
 This improves the bike's performance and the rider’s convenience.
-However, some of these bikes deliver a fuel economy of only 15-20 Km/L. They also have numerous expensive spare parts and high maintenance cost.
+However, some of these bikes deliver a fuel economy of only 15-20 Km/L. They also have numerous expensive spare parts and high maintenance costs.
 Hence, they could have many issues to deal with if & when they break down.

 Generally, these bikes have higher power & torque, trend-setting colors, and sleek design/style.
-Sportsbikes are preferred because they deliver high performance and break the speed records.
+Sportsbikes are preferred because they deliver high performance and break speed records.
 Hence, Sports motorcycles are more popular in developed countries such as the USA, Canada, Europe, and Australia.
-Some of the popular premium Sports bike manufacturers include the Kawasaki, Yamaha, Honda, Ducati, Aprilia, and KTM.
+Some of the popular premium Sports bike manufacturers include Kawasaki, Yamaha, Honda, Ducati, Aprilia, and KTM.

 Moreover, they are perfect mainly for the race-tracks/paved roads/tarmacs.
-Some premium Sports motorcycles offer better suspension, safety and other equipment that suits regular travel.
+Some premium Sports motorcycles offer better suspension, safety, and other equipment that suits regular travel.
 However, these bikes are very expensive.
-Thus, swankier and more feature-laden the Sportsbike gets; it commands a higher price-tag.
+Thus, swankier and more feature-laden the sportsbike gets, it commands a higher price-tag.